ericd9799/CS725_HW8/README.md

 ![alt text](Alternate1_v2.PNG)

 Below is a second alternate to the original graph.
 The idiom used is small multiple line chart.
 Just like the graph above, the same marks and channels are used.
+Annotation of the point's value are added, since there is more space in each graph.
 The difference is each ethnicity has its own graph rather than one chart displaying the 4 ethnicity in one.
 This allows for comparision among the ethnicity to be simplier.
-However, this alternate would make comparing between ethnicities a bit harder.
+However, this alternate would make comparing between ethnicities a bit harder, but labels are added in hopes of making comparison a bit easier.

 ![alt text](Alternate2_SmallMultiple.png)